breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

       }
     ```

-    This function allows us to access the username for each user.
+    This function returns all the data that we have for a user that matches the username.

 !!! example "Example: "

-    Paste this function below the first function.
+    Paste this function below the getUserByUsername function.

     ```js
       const getUserByUsernameAndPassword = (username, password) => {